Go bold and rounded

 - Very tight letter spacing can merge neighbouring letters; loosen it slightly if strokes are blurring together.

-Uploaded a brand or custom font?
-Check the thinnest stroke in the preview and lean on the printability warnings โ they measure the real geometry, not just how it looks.
+Custom font upload is a Pro feature.
+Check the thinnest stroke in the preview and use the printability warnings because they measure the generated geometry, not just the font on screen.

 Size matters more than font